bitboxer/atlas/content/blog/introducing-chess-atlas.md

 definition so I can draft an initial plan.
 I want to underline initial as I don't believe in long term planning.
 I believe in taking into account the things you learn on the way, some of those will probably lead to a change of plans.
-But even making an initial plan seems hard,  **Chess is too vast and I don't want to get lost**.
+But even making an initial plan seems hard,  **chess is too vast and I don't want to get lost**.
 So, maybe, the word I'm looking for is map.
 Following this metaphore to its full extend was the spark that lead to this website.
-Think of Chess as uncharted territory.
+Think of chess as uncharted territory.
 After you learn the rules of the game, you're left with an almost empty map.
 At sight though you can see the phases of the game: